Rakefet: History

 The village was established in 1981 as a moshav shitufi; its name means "Cyclamen".
 In August 1989 it was converted to a community settlement.

-The underground Rakefet prison was opened in 1980 to house organised crime figures, but was closed in 1985 as its conditions were considered inhumane.
-It was re-opened in 2023 on the orders of Israel's security minister Itamar Ben-Gvir to house Palestinian prisoners (according to Ben-Gvir, members of the Nukhba forces) following the 7 October attacks.

 In September 2011 a High Court of Justice ordered the Israel Lands Administration to allocate a plot of state land to an Arab couple, Fatina and Ahmed Zabeidat.
 The ruling came after the Arab couple was first denied a membership in the community.